WHRO-FM

-WHRO-FM is a Public Radio broadcast radio station, broadcasting a classical music format.
+WHRO-FM (90.3 MHz) is a public radio broadcast radio station, broadcasting a classical music format.
 WHRO is licensed to Norfolk, Virginia, serving Hampton Roads.
 WHRO-FM is owned and operated by the Hampton Roads Educational Telecommunications Association.

 As early as 1983, a feasibility study indicated that Hampton Roads could support a second public radio station alongside HRETA's existing station, WHRO-FM at 89.5.
 However, it took until 1989 to obtain a construction permit for the second frequency, on 90.3.
 The new station signed on in 1990 and took all classical music programming from 89.5, as well as the WHRO-FM call letters.
 NPR programming remained on 89.5 under new calls, WHRV.

 Radio reading service

 WHRO Voice, a radio reading service for the blind, is broadcast on a subcarrier of WHRO.
 In addition, WHRO Voice is streamed online.